magicDGS/ReadTools/README.md

 [![Sputnik](https://sputnik.ci/conf/badge)](https://sputnik.ci/app#/builds/magicDGS/ReadTools)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# _ReadTools_: Standardizing Sources For Sequencing Data
+# _ReadTools_: a universal toolkit for handling sequence data from different sequencing platforms

-ReadTools provides a consistent and highly tested set of tools for processing any kind of source of sequencing data.
+ReadTools provides a consistent and highly tested set of tools for processing sequencing data from any kind of source and focusing on raw reads, while including tools for mapped reads as well.

+Diverse formats were developed for storing reads, but ReadTools opt for following the SAM specs to maintain a common data format to store both raw/mapped reads.
+Thus, ReadTools also helps to standardize sequencing data in different formats.

-For more information about the program from the user side, go to the [Wiki Page].
+For more information about the program from the user side, go to the [Documentation Page].
 Download main releases in the [Releases] section.
 Changes for every release could be found in the [CHANGELOG].

 _Note: to use unreleased changes it is required to install from source.
 See the Building section for more details._